jonahoffman/jonahoffman.github.io/docs/index.markdown

 **Nice to meet you!**

-My name is **Jonah Offman**, and I am a graduate student at **Johns Hopkins University** getting my **M.S. in Engineering Management**, concentrating in **Mechanical Engineering**.
-I graduated in Spring 2021 from JHU with a **B.S. in Mechanical Engineering**  and a minor in French.
-I'm also currently a right handed pitcher and 2-year captain of the Johns Hopkins varsity baseball team, teaching assistant, and member of the Sports Analytics Club.
+My name is **Jonah Offman**, and I am a robotics software engineer living and working in the San Francisco Bay Area.
+I graduated this past spring from **Johns Hopkins University** with my **M.S. in Engineering Management**, concentrating in **Mechanical Engineering**.
+Going further back, I previously graduated in Spring 2021 from JHU with a **B.S. in Mechanical Engineering**  and a minor in **French**.
+During my time at JHU, I was right handed pitcher and 2-year captain of the varsity baseball team, teaching assistant, and member of the Sports Analytics Club.
 I'm passionate about **mechanical design**, **robotics and control systems**, **renewable energy**,and the **interactions between software and hardware**.

 I created this site both as a way to showcase the work I've done over the years and as an (ongoing) coding exercise, as I always enjoy looking to build new and existing software skills.
 Feel free to navigate the sidebar to check out my [full resume](/resume/) and see more detail about my past experiences and projects, or stick around on the homepage to get a quick overview.

+As of March 2023, I am looking for a new role and would love to connect on [LinkedIn](https://www.linkedin.com/in/jonah-offman/) to discuss new opportunities!

 ## Education
 ---
 <p style="text-align:left; margin-bottom: 0;">